How to Quote Projects Without Underselling Your Work

 Without a buffer, these eat your margin.
 With a buffer, they’re covered.

 Most freelancers never ask for a budget.
-They’re terrified it sounds pushy or eliminates them from consideration.
+They’re terrified it will sound pushy or make the client rule them out before they’ve had a chance to show the value of their work.

 Bad way to ask: “So what’s your budget?” (awkward, transactional)